Labour movement: 18th century

 There is no record of enduring trade unions existing prior to the 18th century.
 Beginning from 1700 onward there are records of complaints in the United Kingdom, which increase through the century, that show instances of labourers "combining" together to raise wages had become a phenomenon in various regions and professions.
-These early trade unions were fairly small and limited in scope, and were separated from unions in other geographical areas or unions in other professions.
+These early trade unions were fairly small and limited in scope and were separated from unions in other geographical areas or unions in other professions.
 The unions would strike, collectively bargain with employers, and, if that did not suffice, petition parliament for the enforcement of the Elizabethan statues.
 The first groups in England to practice early trade unionism were the West of England wool workers and the framework knitters in the Midlands.
 As early as 1718 a royal proclamation was given in opposition to the formation of any unsanctioned bodies of journeymen attempting to affect wages and employment.
-In 1721 the master tailors of London sent complaints to parliament claiming that their journeymen were illicitly combining to raise wage, actions which seemed to inspire other London tradesmen to combine as well.
 Despite the presumption that unionising was illegal, it continued throughout the 18th century.

-In Norwich there were strikes and riots by miners in 1710, 1744, 1750, 1765, 1771, and 1794.
-In Nottingham there were strikes by framework knitters in 1783, 1787, and 1791.
-These strikers usually resorted to machine breaking and sabotage in order to win strikes as quickly as possible.
+Strikes and riots by miners and framework knitters occurred throughout England over the course of the 18th century, often resorting to machine breaking and sabotage.
 In 1751 wool-combers in Leicestershire formed a union which both disallowed hiring non-members and provided aid for out-of-work members.
 In the Spitalfields area of London, weavers went on strike and rioted in 1765, 1769, and 1773 until parliament relented and allowed justices in the area to fix wage rates.
 Artisans and workers would also create small craft clubs or trade clubs in each town or locality and these groups such as the hatters in London, shipwrights in Liverpool, or cutlers in Sheffield could use their clubs to unionize.
 Workers could also use the ubiquitous friendly societies, which had increasingly cropped up British society since 1700, as cover for union activities.

 In politics, the MP John Wilkes used mass appeal to workers through public meetings, pamphleteering, and the popular press, in order to gain their support as he advocated for an increase in the voting franchise, popular rights, and an end to corruption.
 When he was imprisoned for criticizing King George III, his followers protested and were fired upon by the government at the Massacre of St George's Fields in 1768, which resulted in a round of strikes and riots throughout England.
-Wilkes headed the loose group of Radicals within parliament and his supporters formed the Society of the Bill of Rights in 1769.
-Wilkes enjoyed some level of popularity with the masses in London until his career was destroyed by the Gordon Riots of 1780.
-Other notable radicals at the time included Dr. John Jebb, Major Cartwright, and John Horne.
+Other notable radicals at the time included John Jebb, Major Cartwright, and John Horne.